Fargo season 2: Filming

-Preliminary scouting was well underway by the time Fargo was renewed.
+Producers embarked on location scouting immediately after Fargo was renewed.
 Principal photography began in Calgary, Alberta on January 19, 2015, and took 85 days.
 The city's central business district and Kensington neighborhood doubled for Kansas City, Sioux Falls, and Luverne.
-Production crew constructed the Waffle Hut set on the CL Ranch in neighboring Springbank.
+The filmmaking crew constructed the Waffle Hut set on the CL Ranch in neighboring Springbank.
 Elsewhere in the area, shooting took place in Didsbury, High River, Fort Macleod, and St. Mary's University.
 Initially, the weather posed a challenge for the production because it was too warm for snow.
 To solve this problem, the production crew brought snow to the set from nearby mountains.

-Continuing his services from the prior season, Dana Gonzales oversaw production of the show's second season.
+Continuing his services from season one, Dana Gonzales oversaw production of the show's second season.
 The cinematographer took cues from William Eggleston to develop a retro visual palette.
 To achieve this quality, Gonzales relied on vintage practical lighting technology, and captured scenes with an Arri ALEXA camera, retrofitted with vintage Cooke lenses.
-In one section of Calgary where they were filming, production staff replaced each sodium-lamp street light with tungsten light bulbs, creating an ambience that "pulls the audience into the world when the story takes place".
-Also, once Hawley analyzed the 1968 thriller film The Boston Strangler, split screen effects were employed to help streamline the narrative during transitions.
+In one section of Calgary where they were filming, camera crew replaced each sodium-lamp street light with tungsten light bulbs, a lighting style Gonzalez chose intending for a more immersive experience.
+As well, the production employed split screen effects to streamline the narrative during transitions after Hawley viewed the thriller film The Boston Strangler (1968) for reference.
 Gonzales said: "We felt that split-screen would be an incredible way to track all these characters and locations within the episode: Where's the Gerhardt family?
 Where are the guys from Kansas City?
 Where's Peggy?
 Where's Ed?"

-Costume design

-Costume designer Carol Case and Hawley worked closely together to develop Fargo's costumes.
-Case saw the show as a big undertaking because of her desire to capture the "specific feeling" of 1970s fashion.
-Starting "from scratch", the design team sought to create a "really small-town America[n]" style for most of the show's wardrobe.
-They also felt that it was important to distinguish the style of the rural characters, who at that time were largely unaware of fashion trends, from that of the urban characters.
-For the urban characters, Case used clothes she bought from New York to create a more polished, sleek look.
-Though Fargo producers bought a few pieces months in advance of production, sourcing vintage wear proved to be daunting, especially for cold weather, since much of the available supply was inadequately insulated.
+Costume designer Carol Case worked closely with Hawley on developing Fargo's costumes.
+Case was particularly interested in replicating the aesthetic of 1970s Western fashion.
+She and the designers aimed to create wardrobe faithful to a "really small-town America[n]" style.
+They also felt it was important to distinguish the style of the rural characters from the more image conscious city dwellers.
+For the city dwelling characters, Case sourced clothes purchased from New York to create a more sophisticated look.
+Though Fargo producers already had a few pieces in their possession before shooting, sourcing vintage clothes proved challenging, for much of the available supply was inadequately insulated for cold weather.
 As a consequence, many costumes, such as Dunst's, were either modified by adding insulation, or created anew by the design team.
 Some modern pieces were used for footwear and accessories.